jocortems/azurehybridnetworking/ExpressRoute-Transit-with-Azure-RouteServer/readme.md

 - Static route IPSec tunnels can be used.
 BGP is not needed but is recommended

+- [ExpressRoute FastPath](https://docs.microsoft.com/azure/expressroute/about-fastpath) can be enabled for improved performance

 **Disadvantages:**

 - Only supported in [Azure regions with availability zones](https://docs.microsoft.com/azure/availability-zones/az-region#azure-regions-with-availability-zones)